Sin-tel/tessera/readme.md

 * Install [LÖVE](https://love2d.org/).
 * Run "love ." in the lua folder.

-A setup file will automatically be generated where yo u can configure your audio/midi device, see lua/settings/example_setup.lua for instructions.
+A setup file will automatically be generated in [lua/settings](lua/settings) where you can configure your audio/midi device, see [example_setup.lua](lua/settings/example_setup.lua) for instructions.

 When things stabilize I will provide builds.